Update: Amazon.com currently have a Black Friday deal for a 1TB SanDisk micro SD card discounted by a whopping $250 - check out the details below.

-If you've picked up a Nintendo Switch or Switch Lite recently and downloaded any games from the bounty available on Nintendo eShop, it's highly likely that you'll be running out of internal storage space soon.
+If you've picked up a Nintendo Switch or Switch Lite recently and downloaded any games from the Nintendo eShop, it's highly likely that you'll be running out of internal storage space soon.
 Indeed, storage space is one of Switch's weaknesses, and the fact that there are so many amazing games coming to Nintendo eShop makes this an issue that's only getting worse.

 The answer?
 Expand your Switch's memory and invest in a Micro SD card.
 Fortunately, there are plenty of cheap memory upgrade options for Switch in 2019.
 It's even possible to buy an eye-wateringly priced 1TB Micro SD card for your Nintendo Switch.
 While it'll be some time until that particular card becomes more affordable, smaller Micro SD cards are becoming more reasonably priced all the time, and even modest sizes offer a substantial upgrade over internal memory.
 So, there's never been a better time to get a cheap Micro SD card for Switch.